WE SEARCH FOR LIFE ON OTHER PLANETS AND FIND LUNAR RESOURCES SO HUMANS CAN LIVE ON THE MOON.

-Impossible Sensing's miniLIBS is a portable LIBS (Laser-Induced Breakdown Spectroscopy) system that provides the best-in-class performance in the most demanding research applications both in the lab and the field.
-Designed for a leading geological research institute, and eventually the Moon, this field-ready solution senses valuable resources and chemical compositions that may indicate life on and off planet.
+miniLIBS is a portable LIBS (Laser-Induced Breakdown Spectroscopy) system that provides the best-in-class performance in the most demanding research applications both in the lab and the field.
+Designed for a leading geological research institute, and eventually the Moon, this field-ready sensor identifies and quantifies valuable resources and chemical compositions.

 MERLIN introduces a new way of performing back-illuminated Surface-Enhanced Raman Spectroscopy (SERS).
-Developed for leading NASA astrobiologists, MERLIN advances the capabilities of future life-seeking missions by allowing us to capture, for the first time, high-resolution 2-D molecular images of compounds relevant to the search for life strategies on other planets.
+Developed and built for leading astrobiologists at NASA Ames Research Center, MERLIN advances the capabilities of future life-seeking missions by allowing us to capture, for the first time, high-resolution 2-D molecular images of compounds relevant to the search for life strategies on other planets.